 If you want to invest in shares, you can use a full-service broker or an online broking service.
 Let's look at how they differ below.

 With an online broking service, you can open an online trading account and be completely in charge of your own investment decisions.
 And because you make these purchases yourself, your fees are going to be relatively low.
-You'll have to pay a fee each time you make a transaction, and those fees typically start around $30 (although some can be lower).
+You'll have to pay a fee each time you make a transaction, and those fees typically start around $15 (although some can be as low as $5).

-When picking an online broker, you want to consider how much you'll be paying in transaction fees.
+When choosing an online broker, you'll want to consider how much you'll be paying in transaction fees.
 Brokers might also charge you other fees.
-Common ones include a foreign exchange fee, subscription fee, and an inactivity fee.
+Common ones include a foreign exchange fee, a subscription fee, and an inactivity fee.

-You also want to see what the brokerage will let you trade.
-Some platforms only let you trade shares that are on the ASX 200.
+You'll also want to see what the brokerage will let you trade.
+Some platforms only let you trade shares that are on the S&P/ASX 200 Index (ASX: XJO).
 Other platforms will let you trade on exchanges that operate all around the world.

 With a full-service broker, the broker does the trading for you.
-He can also advise you on what to sell or buy.
-A broker needs to have a reasonable basis for why they're recommending something to you and they must tell you if they have any interest in the shares themselves.
+He or she can also advise you on what to sell or buy.
+A broker needs to have a reasonable basis for why they're recommending something to you, and they must tell you if they have any interest in the shares themselves.

 The fees in these cases are a percentage of the trade value.
 Usually, you'll pay a lower percentage for larger transactions.